-The results for France are presented in Figure 18.
-By the 2030s, the models project a range of changes in mean fluvial flooding risk over France in both scenarios, with some models projecting decreases and others increases.
-However, the balance is more towards lower flood risk, with over 75% of the models projecting a decrease in the average annual flood risk.
-The largest decline projected for the 2030s is around -40%, and the largest increase around +40%.
-The mean across all projections is a decrease of approximately 18%.
+The results for Italy are presented in Figure 17.
+By the 2030s, the models project a range of changes in mean fluvial flooding risk over Italy in both scenarios, with some models projecting decreases and others increases.
+However, the balance is more towards lower flood risk, with nearly three quarters of the models projecting a decrease.
+The largest decrease projected for the 2030s is about -40%, and the largest increase is +20%.
+The mean across all projections is a decrease in the annual average flood risk of approximately 18%.

 By 2100 the model projections become more balanced between increased and decreased flood risk in both scenarios, and the difference in projections from the different models also becomes greater.
 Both these aspects of the results are more pronounced for the A1B scenario than the mitigation scenario.
-Under the mitigation scenario, a majority models still project a lower flood risk (with a maximum decrease of 50%), but several models project an increase.
-The mean projection over all models is a decrease of 8%, and the largest increase is around +70%.
-Under the A1B scenario, less than half the models project a lower flood risk (with a maximum decrease of -60%).
-The largest projected increase in average annual flood risk is approximately +200%, with a mean projected increase of 10%.
+Under the mitigation scenario, a majority of the models still project a decline in flood risk (down to approximately -50%), but several models project increased flood risk.
+The mean of all projections is a decrease in flood risk of 18%, while the upper projection is a 22% increase.
+Under the A1B scenario, more than half the models project a decline in flood risk (down to -75%), but a considerable number projects an increase instead.
+The largest projected increase is approximately +100%, with the mean of all projections being a decrease in the average annual flood risk of 10%.

-So for France, the models show a greater tendency towards decreasing flood risk at first, but later in the century the models become more evenly divided between increases and decreases, especially so under the A1B scenario.
-The differences between the model projections are greater later in the Century and particularly for A1B.
+So for Italy, the models show a greater tendency towards decreasing flood risk at first, but later in the century the models become more evenly divided between increases and decreases, although a majority still projects a decline.
+The differences between the model projections are greater later in the Century and particularly for A1B, with a small number of models projecting large increases in Italian flood risk.

-Figure 18.
-Box and whisker plots for the percentage change in average annual flood risk within France, from 21 GCMs under two emissions scenarios (A1B and A1B-2016-5-L), for four time horizons.
+Figure 17.
+Box and whisker plots for the percentage change in average annual flood risk within Italy, from 21 GCMs under two emissions scenarios (A1B and A1B-2016-5-L), for four time horizons.
 The plots show the 25th, 50th, and 75th percentiles (represented by the boxes), and the maximum and minimum values (shown by the extent of the whiskers).